 Many of you are likely aware of the crucial role energy plays in our lives, and more so in our homes.
 However, what you may not fully comprehend is the significance of energy efficiency in housing and building designs.
 This concept goes beyond merely saving on energy bills – it incorporates a broader perspective on sustainability, carbon footprint reduction, and eco-friendliness.

-Sujet a lire : What’s the Role of 5G Technology in Enhancing Rural Connectivity in the UK?
+A voir aussi : What’s the Role of 5G Technology in Enhancing Rural Connectivity in the UK?

 In the UK, buildings, particularly residential homes, are significant contributors to greenhouse gas emissions, with heating being the main culprit.
 A study by the UK Green Building Council revealed that in 2017, UK’s buildings were responsible for 34% of the nation’s carbon emissions, with heating contributing to 85% of these emissions.
 Hence, improving energy efficiency in homes is not just a matter of cutting down energy bills – it’s a crucial step towards achieving the UK’s carbon reduction targets.